Chickenshed: History

-Chickenshed appointed Lou Stein as its artistic director on 4 April 2016.
+Since 2000, Chickenshed has established 19 'Sheds' in the UK, Finland, New York, Shanghai and two in Russia.
+These Sheds have been set up and trained by Chickenshed but then go to run independently, linked to Chickenshed by a shared vision of inclusive practice and philosophy.

+Notable alumni of Chickenshed's membership and education courses include Jamie Demetriou, Miriam-Teak Lee and Natasia Demetriou.

+Education

+Chickenshed present original productions for young children, families, and adults.
+Chickenshed's membership programme comprises four children's theatre groups and two youth theatre groups for young people aged 5–21 years.
+They hold weekly theatre workshops for children, young people and adults.

+Over 200 students join Chickenshed's BTEC, Foundation Degree and BA courses every year.

 Music

-The first musical writers for Chickenshed were Jo Collins and Anthony Filby, who together formed Colby music, through which they published a collection of musicals that Chickenshed performed.
+The first musical writers for Chickenshed were Jo Collins and Anthony Filby, who together formed Colby Music, through which they published a collection of musicals that Chickenshed performed.
 The music team has since greatly expanded.
 In December 1997, Chickenshed released a single, entitled "I Am In Love With The World", performed by children from the theatre.
 At bookmaker's odds of 4/1, the song was one of the contenders to become the UK Christmas number-one single.
 However it reached only #15 in the chart, remaining in the Top 75 for six weeks.
 The song was included on Diana, Princess of Wales: Tribute, a charity album recorded following the death of Diana, Princess of Wales.
-Diana had been the royal patron of the theatre along with Dame Judi Dench, who is also a great supporter, and it was one of her favorite charities.
+Diana had been the royal patron of the theatre along with Dame Judi Dench.

 Late 2003 saw the release of The Chicken Shed Album, a compilation that marked the 30th anniversary of the theatre company.
-Contributors to the album included supporters of the organisation, such as Cliff Richard, Emma Bunton, Bob Hoskins and Kenneth Branagh, as well as three tracks by Chicken Shed itself.
-Jo Collins & Chickenshed recorded a song, "Talk Through Me" for the 2007 show tunes album Over the Rainbow, in aid of The Association of Children's Hospices.
+Contributors to the album included supporters of the organisation, such as singer and actor Sir Cliff Richard, former Spice Girl Emma Bunton, and actors Bob Hoskins and Sir Kenneth Branagh, as well as three tracks by Chicken Shed itself.
+Jo Collins & Chickenshed recorded a song, "Talk Through Me" for the 2007 show tunes album Over the Rainbow.

+In 2023, Chickenshed auditioned for Britain's Got Talent, where they performed their own version of Wonder by Naughty Boy and Emeli Sandé.
+After their performance, Alesha Dixon pressed her Golden Buzzer, sending the group directly through to the Semi-Finals.
+Amanda Holden remarked, "It was amazing, the choreography was fantastic [and] you were all in sync", with Alesha adding, "I love every single thing that you stand for and what you represent [as] inclusivity is so important".
+In their Semi-Final, they performed If You're Out There by John Legend.
+Alesha described the group as "Incredible ambassadors for young people out there', with Bruno Tonioli adding, "This was a powerful message delivered straight from the heart".
+They failed to reach the final.